Cheap Thrills (Big Brother and the Holding Company album)

-Cheap Thrills is the second studio album by American rock band Big Brother and the Holding Company.
-It was their last album with Janis Joplin as lead singer before she started a solo career.
-For Cheap Thrills, the band and producer John Simon incorporated recordings of crowd noise to give the impression of a live album, for which it was subsequently mistaken by listeners.
-Only "Ball and Chain" was actually recorded in concert at Winterland Ballroom.
+Cheap Thrills is the second studio album by American rock band Big Brother and the Holding Company, released on August 12, 1968, by Columbia Records.
+Cheap Thrills was the band's final album with lead singer Janis Joplin before she left to begin a solo career.
+Producer John Simon incorporated recordings of crowd noises to give the impression of a live album, for which it was subsequently mistaken by many listeners.
+Only "Ball and Chain" was actually recorded live in April 13, 1968 at the Winterland Ballroom.

-Cheap Thrills reached number one on the charts for eight nonconsecutive weeks in 1968.
+Cheap Thrills was a critical and commercial success, reaching number one on the Billboard Top LPs chart for eight nonconsecutive weeks in 1968.
+In 2007, Cheap Thrills was inducted into the Grammy Hall of Fame.
+Rolling Stone magazine ranked the album number 338 in its 2003 list of the "500 Greatest Albums of All Time".
+It was repositioned to number 372 in the 2020 list.

 History

 Big Brother obtained a considerable amount of attention after their 1967 performance at the Monterey Pop Festival and had released their debut album soon after.
 The followup, Cheap Thrills, was a great success, reaching number one on the charts for eight nonconsecutive weeks in 1968.
-Columbia Records offered the band a new recording contract, but it took months to get through since they were still signed to Mainstream Records.
+Columbia Records offered the band a new recording contract, but it took seven months to extricate the band from their contract with Mainstream Records.
 The album features three cover songs ("Summertime", "Piece of My Heart" and "Ball and Chain").
-The album also features Bill Graham, who introduces the band at the beginning of "Combination of the Two".
+The voice of Bill Graham is heard in the live introduction of the band at the beginning of "Combination of the Two".
 The album's overall raw sound effectively captures the band's energetic and lively concerts.
 The LP was released in both stereo and mono formats with the original monophonic pressing now a rare collector's item.
-The album had been considered for quadraphonic format in the early '70s and eventually in 2002, was released as a Multichannel Sony SACD.
+The album had been considered for quadraphonic format in the early 1970s, and in 2002, it was released as a multichannel Sony SACD with a 1:38 extended ending to "Piece of My Heart".
 The original quadraphonic mix remains unreleased.